chteufleur/HTTPAuthentificationOverXMPP/README.md

-# HTTPAuthentificationOverXMPP
+# HTTPAuthenticationOverXMPP

-Provide an HTTP anthentification over XMPP.
+Provide an HTTP authentication over XMPP.
 Implementation of [XEP-0070](https://xmpp.org/extensions/xep-0070.html).

 Can be run as a XMPP client or XMPP component.